how to jumpstart your career as a Disney and Universal Studios travel Agent in 5 steps

 Also, check out the Authorized Disney Vacation Planner Agency Locator here for more ideas!
 This is helpful if you’re looking to work for a brick and mortar Travel Agency near your city.

 Want to dig deeper?
 I created an entire course about Host Agencies for Disney Travel Planners.
 This course will take you through the process of choosing a Host Agency and kicking off your career.
 Plus, you’ll get a special deal if you sign up for my newsletter first right here!

 This is when you actually get to use the nifty marketing plan you made in Step 3!
 Advertising your services will be just as important as the work itself.
 It will also take about 50% of your efforts.
 Like I mentioned before, you’ll use social media, ads, and an enticing newsletter to pull in prospective clients.

 The real trick is to find clients who aren’t tire-kickers.
 Meaning, someone who will waste your time and resources without committing to you.
 Those aren’t your ideal clients.
 There are plenty of people in the world who are willing to work with you so they can have a super magical vacation.

 One way to do that is to charge a planning fee, rather than giving out free quotes to entice clients.
-If you do plan on giving out free quotes, I still advise having your client sign a contract saying they are willing to work with you.
+If you do plan on giving out free quotes, I still advise having your client sign a contract stating they are willing to work with you.
 This will give them the incentive to stay with you and not waste your time.

 Whether you charge a planning fee or not, you will still be earning a commission from Disney and it will come at no extra cost to your clients.
-I explain in detail the pros and cons behind charging a fee versus giving out free quotes in the 5-day challenge.
+I explain in detail the pros and cons of charging a fee versus giving out free quotes in the 5-day challenge.

 Step 5: Keep Your Most Valuable Clients